10 Facts That Prove Friends Are Ridiculously Healthy For Us

 Friends literally make you healthier

 In a study completed by Claire Yang, a sociologist at the University of North Carolina, Chapel Hill, she found that people with close social ties had lower blood pressure, body mass index, waist circumference and levels of the inflammation marker C-reactive protein than those that were socially isolated.
+Share a laugh with a pal over these funny quotes about friendship.

 They help you cope with rejection and trauma